KenMwaura1/Fast-Api-example/README.md

 ## Documentation

-Documentation is provided by Redoc on [localhost:8002/redoc]
+Open API Documentation is provided by [Redoc](localhost:8002/redoc)